jc1775/CS1XA3/Project02/README.md

 overlayShow:

 The first feature displays the correct popup information upon clicking the 'View Me!' button within each project card.
-This is done by getting the text from the custome attribute 'data-link' which is the path to the project file and saving it as a variable.
-The feature then fades in the project popup, and using .load() loads the title from the project files 'div.title' into the header of the popup, and the loads the content of the project into the content area of the popup (div.popContent), the information to be displayed as content must be within a element named div.starthere in the projects HTML file.
+This is done by getting the text from the custom attribute 'data-link' which is the path to the project file and saving it as a variable.
+The feature then fades in the project popup, and using .load() loads the title from the project files 'div.title' into the header of the popup, and the loads the content of the project into the content area of the popup (div.popContent), the information to be displayed as content must be within a element named div.projcontent in the projects HTML file.

 overlayClose: